October 21, 2017 at 8:00 p.m.

 December 17, 2017 at 2:00 p.m. and 4:00 p.m.

 Amahl and the Night Visitors, an inspiring one-act operetta about the Three Kings and a crippled shepherd boy by Gian Carlo Menotti.
-Orchestra and Opera51 chorus conducted by Alan Yost, with soloists Robin Farnsley, Stanley Wilson, Scott Ballantine, Michael Prichard and Brad Amidon.
+Orchestra and Opera51 chorus conducted by Alan Yost, with soloists Robin Farnsley, Stanley Wilson, Scott Ballantine, James Liu, and Brad Amidon.
 This is a special event to benefit 51 Walden.
 Tickets are $20 adults/$10 children.
-Call 978 369-7911 for more information or visit www.51walden.org.
+Call 978 369-7911 or buy on-line.